Skip to main content

 “Are things ‘bad enough’ that the student needs Oxbow Academy?”

-“What is the most clinically sophisticated way to assist the teen in disclosing information, identifying its clinical relevance, and creating a treatment plan based on facts rather than suspicion?”
+“What is the most clinically sophisticated way to help the teen disclose information, identify its clinical relevance, and create a treatment plan based on facts rather than suspicion?”

-If you suspect there may be “more to the story” with a client, here are a few questions to share with the parents when considering further evaluation at Oxbow Academy:
+If you suspect there may be “more to the story” with a client, here are some questions you can share with parents when considering further evaluation at Oxbow Academy:

 • How clinically important is it for this information to be disclosed?